mosip/release-script/release/README.md

    * Docker Build
    * Publish to Nexus Build
    * Sonar Analysis Build
-7. Log in to [Nexus](https://oss.sonatype.org/#welcome) to release the artifacts to Maven Central.
+7. Log in to [Central](https://central.sonatype.com/) to release the artifacts to Maven Central.
-   * Ensure that all artifacts are in a closed state in the Nexus staging repository
+   * Ensure that all artifacts are in a closed state in the Central staging repository
    * Ensure that all artifact versions match the release version.
    * Click on `Release` Staging Repositories to release the artifacts to Maven Central.
 8. Verify that the released artifacts are present on [Maven central](https://repo1.maven.org/maven2/io/mosip/)